 |Top: New York, New York (1977); 1941 (1979)|

-Meanwhile, Alan Carr--one of the key figures behind the huge hit GREASE (and on Broadway, LA CAGE AU FOLLES), had troubles of his own, namely a huge disco flop centered around the Village People, Bruce Jenner, Nancy "You're soaking in it" Walker, hottie Valerie Perine and struggling songwriter (and tight white pants enthusiast) Steve Gutenberg, known as CAN'T STOP THE MUSIC (1980).
-Like XANADU it cost $20 million, but bombed so bad XANADU looked like STAR WARS by comparison.
-And in the case of both of them, very little of that money is visible on the screen.
-Sure there's dancers and glitz, but the blocking, pacing, and acting is a mess.
-Now I'm just speculating, understand, based largely on a book I'm reading about Carr, but I'd venture to guess where a lot of that 20 million went, and it certainly wasn't into hiring a good DP, editor, art designer, choreographer or continuity editor.
+Meanwhile, Alan Carr--one of the key figures behind GREASE (and on Broadway, LA CAGE AU FOLLES), had troubles of his own, namely a huge disco flop centered around the Village People, Bruce Jenner, Nancy "You're soaking in it" Walker, hottie Valerie Perrine and struggling songwriter (and tight white pants enthusiast) Steve Gutenberg, known as CAN'T STOP THE MUSIC (1980).
+Like XANADU it cost $20 million, but bombed even worse.
+And in the case of both of them there's very little of that money visible on the screen.
+Sure there's dancing and glitz but the blocking, pacing, and acting are a mess.
+I'm just speculating, based largely on a book I'm reading about Carr, but I'd venture to guess where a lot of that 20 million went, and it certainly wasn't into hiring a good DP, editor, art designer, choreographer or continuity editor.
 Nothing translates more poorly to film than a hack's sweaty coke-fueled ego trip delusions of spectacle.

 On the other hand, this was still the age of multi-generational 'family entertainment' - variety shows on all the major networks.
 And the people with the kids and $$ to buy tickets remembered fondly the 50s.
 Any further back and no one really cared, except old people who got senior citizen discounts anyway so they didn't impact the box office.
-The days of romancing a past decade with music and glamor were over, at least until the 90s, when suddenly the 70s looked like the last great, free unprotected moment America was ever going to have.
+The days of romancing a past decade with music and glamor were over, at least until the 90s when suddenly the 70s looked like the last great, free unprotected moment America was ever going to have.